There are many benefits for faculty working with undergraduate researchers.

 Connecting research and undergraduate education.
 As the role of higher education in society continues to change, universities have become more concerned about striking a balance between their research agendas and their mission to educate undergraduates.
 Engaging students in research ties these two aims together uniquely: undergraduate researchers deepen their knowledge of a content area, they acquire the technical skills needed to advance to graduate programs, and they develop professional skills that will serve them throughout their careers.
 UT faculty members have identified steps that faculty members and administrators can take to facilitate undergraduate involvement in research

-- taking advantage of existing programs (e.g. FIG, FRI)
+- Taking advantage of existing programs (e.g. First-Year Interest Groups, Freshman Research Initiative, etc.)